 Going for walks or playdates in the park, or even just in the backyard, is a great way to give your child something to do besides nursing.

 You don’t want to just spring on your child that they can’t nurse anymore.
 Instead, you need to help them know what’s coming.

 For my oldest daughter, we set a “no more na-na” date.
 On Friday, we told her that in three days, we would be all done with na-na.
 We continued to explain and keep up with the countdown every day.

 On Sunday night, we explained to little Leia that she was getting her last na-na.
 In the morning, she would be all done with na-na, and at the end of the week we would celebrate.
 Of course, I’m not sure how much she really understood, but we tried.

-Or give your toddler the power to decide when she is done nursing
+Give your toddler the power to decide when she is done nursing

 Have a weaning party